Reference · Evidence CategoriesFree property tax analysis

 What's an unequal-appraisal analysis and why does it matter?

-The Texas Constitution requires that property taxation be equal and uniform — meaning similar properties must be appraised at similar values.
-An unequal-appraisal analysis statistically compares your appraised value against a sample of comparable peers.
-If your value is higher than the median of properly-adjusted comps, the ARB is required to reduce your value to the median.
-This argument doesn't depend on market conditions and frequently wins reductions even when market-value evidence is mixed.
+An unequal-appraisal analysis is a statistical comparison of your home's appraised value against a sample of comparable peers — and if your value is higher than the median of properly-adjusted comps, the ARB is required to reduce yours to the median.
+The Texas Constitution requires that property taxation be equal and uniform, which is the legal basis for this kind of protest.
+It frequently wins reductions even when market-value evidence is mixed because it doesn't depend on market conditions.

 Continue reading